-This spring, we’ll welcome the season with a taste of Joseph Bodin de Boismortier’s cantata Printemps and bring you to the Hall of Mirrors of the Sun King!
+We welcomed the spring season with a taste of Joseph Bodin de Boismortier’s cantata Printemps and brought you to the Hall of Mirrors of the Sun King!
 L’Isle de Délos by Elisabeth Jacquet de la Guerre depicts the Isle of Delos in Greek mythology, where Apollo rules over his daughters, the nine Muses.
 This cantata was composed for arts patron extraordinaire King Louis XIV of France, who often represented himself as “the Sun King” or Apollo.
-Also featured on this program will be works by Marais, Rebel, Hotteterre, and more.
+Also featured on this program were works by Marais, Rebel, Hotteterre, and more.

 Sunday, April 28, 2019, 4:00 PM: